Last Emperor of Western Xia

-Emperor Mo of Western Xia (d.
-1227), personal name Li Xian (李晛), was the tenth and last emperor of the Western Xia dynasty of China, ruling from 1226 to 1227.
-His reign saw the collapse of the Western Xia as forces of the Mongol Empire under Genghis Khan overran and conquered it following the defiance of earlier emperors.
+Last Emperor of Western Xia (died 1227), personal name Li Xian (李晛), was the tenth and last emperor of the Western Xia dynasty of China, ruling from 1226 to 1227.
+His reign ended with the collapse of the Western Xia as forces of the Mongol Empire under Genghis Khan overran and conquered it following the defiance of earlier emperors.

+The Mongols gave Li Xian the name Shidurghu (Mongolian:, Chinese: 失都兒忽), meaning "simple, right, just", and in 18th century European sources he is referred to as Schidascou or Shidaskû from his Mongolian name.

 Reign

 He was a nephew of his predecessor Emperor Xianzong.
 Faced with the threat of the Mongols, Li Xian and his officials rallied around the capital Zhongxing, trying to use its large walls to hold off the Mongol cavalries.
 However, Zhongxing suffered from a massive earthquake, which resulted in pestilence and food shortage.
-In 1227, Li finally surrendered to the Mongol Empire, but the Mongols killed him and his entire family out of fear that the Western Xia would rebel against Mongol Empire.
+In 1227, Li finally surrendered to the Mongol Empire.
+In August 1227, the Mongols killed Li Xian and his entire family out of fear that the Western Xia would rebel again over the death of Genghis Khan.
 His death marked the end of the Western Xia dynasty.